 After our Moorea rally weekend we sailed the 20 miles back to Tahiti, this time anchoring in the beautiful reef protected waters by Marina Taina.
 We immediately got wind of a dock party sponsored by a local yacht agent.
 With a live band and free beer we were in.
 Things started to get wild when Alex from Bubbles brought out his secret weapon- a beer bong fashioned from an old oil funnel and some tubing he found in his bilge.
 Everyone got really into it and we had a line waiting for a shot at the bong.
 Apparently beer bongs are not internationally well known and people stood in amazement as beers were downed in just a few seconds.
 It wasn’t long before the keg was dry and Alex and Brady went after the remnants in the drip bucket from the tap.
 Never mind the warm and disgusting beer that normally would be thrown out, person after person lined up for the novelty.

 Up next on the agenda was a pool party put together by the crews of the larger yachts tied up at the dock.
 With their owners away and between paying charters the crews have a bit of time to relax and play.
 These boats range from 80 to 190 feet and have crews ranging from 3 to 10 people.
+It’s the perfect opportunity for the staff to ditch their uniforms in favour of One Piece Cheeky Swimsuits among the likes to let loose.

 The party was BYOP (bring your own pool) so we headed to Carrefoure (a French super market) and bought a couple of inflatable kiddy pools.
 The scene once again turned into mayhem when the beer bong made another appearance.
 We lounged the afternoon away drinking beer, laying in the pools, and having water gun fights with the kids on the dock.